 Liquidity risk is the risk that the Company is unable to meet its obligations as they fall due.
-To manage this risk extensive borrowing facilities are available from within Lloyds Banking Group plc.
+To manage this risk extensive borrowing facilities are available from within the Group.

-Liquidity risk is managed as part of Lloyds Banking Group plc by an intermediate parent company, Lloyds Bank plc, in consultation with the board of directors.
+Liquidity risk is managed as part of the Group by an intermediate parent company, Lloyds Bank plc, in consultation with the board of directors.
 Monthly reviews of funding positions are undertaken to anticipate any shortfalls.